DeSantis and Haley jockey for second without Trump and other takeaways from Iowa GOP debate

 ATTACKING TRUMP … CAREFULLY

-DeSantis opened with what’s become his standard campaign sound bite that claims that Trump is only interested in “his issues” and DeSantis cares about “your issues.”
+DeSantis opened with what’s become his standard campaign sound bite, claiming that Trump is only interested in “his issues” and DeSantis cares about “your issues.”
 Haley quickly criticized the former president for piling onto the federal deficit, not being strong enough against China and failing to end illegal immigration.

-There wasn’t extensive criticism of Trump, but unlike in many past debates, DeSantis and especially Haley continued to take pokes at him as they answered other questions.
-DeSantis, for example, noted that former Democratic President Barack Obama deported more people than Trump did.
-Haley bemoaned that DeSantis was “trying to copy Trump” by failing to back Ukraine.

 The main mission for both candidates was to vault into second.
 But there are increasing signs that both know that, if they make it there, they have to have an argument for why Republican voters should back them and not their former president.